Black Widow Spider Bite: Care Instructions

 Overview

 After being bitten by a black widow spider, you may have painful swelling around the bite.
-You may also notice cramps, muscle spasms, and achiness, and you may be sick to your stomach.
+You may also have cramps, muscle aches and spasms, and nausea or vomiting.

-Black widow spiders are usually found throughout the United States, Mexico, and southern Canada.
-They live in low-lying webs in garages, in barbecue grills, around swimming pools, and in wood piles.
-Most bites occur in rural and suburban areas between the months of April and October.
+Black widow spiders are found throughout North America.
+Female spiders have a shiny black body and an orange, red, or yellow hourglass-shaped marking on the belly.
+They live in webs in garages or sheds, in barbecue grills, around swimming pools, and in wood or brush piles.
 These spiders tend to bite when their webs are disturbed.
-Bites to babies and children may be more serious than bites to adults.
+Bites to babies, children, and older adults may be more serious.

-Medicine to counteract black widow spider venom (antivenom) is available, but it is rarely used.
+Medicine for black widow spider venom (antivenom) is available, but it is rarely needed.

 How can you care for yourself at home?

-- Take an over-the-counter antihistamine, such as fexofenadine (Allegra) or loratadine (Claritin), to calm the itching and reduce the swelling.
+• Take an over-the-counter antihistamine to relieve the itching and reduce the swelling.
+Be safe with medicines.
 Read and follow all instructions on the label.

-- Put ice or a cold pack on the bite for 10 to 20 minutes at a time.
+• Put ice or a cold pack on the area for 10 to 20 minutes at a time for several hours.
 Put a thin cloth between the ice and your skin.

 When should you call for help?